hunterfromvenus/Liantichess/static/docs/antiminishogi.md

 ![AntiMinishogi](https://github.com/gbtami/pychess-variants/blob/master/static/images/ShogiGuide/Minishogi.png)

-AntiMinishogi is essentially shogi on a 5x5 board.
-The game was invented (or rediscovered) around 1970 by Shigenobu Kusumoto of Osaka, Japan.
+AntiMinishogi is essentially [shogi](https://www.pychess.org/variants/shogi) on a 5x5 board combined with Antichess.
+[Minishogi](https://www.pychess.org/variants/minishogi) was invented (or rediscovered) around 1970 by Shigenobu Kusumoto of Osaka, Japan.

 ## Rules

-The main rule of this game to lose all the pieces and mustcapture like antichess.
+The main rule of this game to lose all the pieces and you must capture like in antichess.

-As this game is based off shogi, please see the corresponding guide for basic shogi rules first if you are not familiar with them.

-The starting setup is as above.
-Unlike standard shogi, there is no knight or lance.
+The starting setup is as Minishogi.
 There is only one pawn, a bishop and rook, and one of each general.
 Promotion is only done in the last rank.

-Rules from Shogi are summarized below:
+Rules from Minishogi are summarized below:

 *Drops* - The main exceptions to dropping a piece anywhere are with pawns.
 1) Pawns cannot be dropped in the same file as another one of your unpromoted pawns (promoted are okay).
-2) A pawn drop cannot checkmate, but checks are okay.
-3) The final exception applies to all minor pieces.
+2) The final exception applies to all minor pieces.
 You cannot drop a piece so that it can’t move, which usually means the last rank… or the last two ranks in the case of a knight.

-*Perpetual check* - Repeating check resulting in the same position four times in a row is a loss to the player causing perpetual check.
-In chess, this results in a draw.

-*Repetition* - Similar to the above, repeating the same position (including pieces in hand) results in a draw.

-*Timer* - Shogi uses a byo-yomi timer.
+*Timer* - Antiminishogi uses a byo-yomi timer.
 Once the main clock expires, a player enters byo-yomi.
 If it is set at 30 seconds, then that player will only have 30 seconds to make his move from then for each of his/her moves or else lose the game on time.

 ## Pieces